China vs India vs Pakistan: Best Sourcing Country (2026)

 • Order volumes consistently exceed 5,000 units per style and you can amortize tariffs

-• You have on-the-ground QC capacity or a sourcing agent
+• You have on-the-ground QC capacity or a QC partner

 • Your primary market is not the US for cotton categories